-Certainly, many of these decisions are more than strictly financial — there are other important factors beyond economic ones.
-But whether or not we’re conscious of the financial ramifications of these decisions, they still exist.
+Certainly, many of these decisions are more than strictly financial — there are other key factors beyond economic ones.
+But whether we’re conscious of the financial ramifications of these decisions, they still exist.

 What Does It Mean to Be Financially Literate?

-What’s the difference between people who are financially literate and those who aren’t?
+What’s the difference between financially literate people and those who aren’t?

-Financially literate people generally consider the monetary ramifications of their decisions.
-Financially illiterate people generally don’t.
+Financially literate people consider the monetary ramifications of their decisions.
+Financially illiterate people don’t.

 - It does not say that financially literate people have vast stores of financial knowledge, wisdom, or experience.